-7.1 Personnel qualifications

-• Installation/dismantling work: The installation/dismantling must be carried out by a qualified technician who is trained in the use of the necessary tools and fixation materials.

-7.2 Operator responsibilities

-- Observe national and regional regulations! - Observe locally applicable accident prevention and safety regulations of professional and trade associations. - Provide protective equipment and ensure that the protective equipment is worn by personnel. - Observe all regulations for working with heavy loads.
+- 7.1 Personnel qualifications - 7.2 Operator responsibilities - Installation/dismantling: The technician must be trained in the use of the necessary tools and fixation materials. - Observe national and regional regulations! - Observe locally applicable accident prevention and safety regulations of professional and trade associations. - Provide protective equipment and ensure that the protective equipment is worn by personnel. - Observe all regulations for working with heavy loads.